 Burnout, when it occurs, is more entrenched than exhaustion or overwork, and is difficult to rectify.
 One example of its persistence and effect on people is the simple fact that time off does very little to help employees who are burned out.
 While most employees return from a break rested and refreshed, those who are burned out face returning to work with nothing short of dread.

-Recognising the signs of burnout
+Recognising the signs of employee burnout

 As burnout becomes more serious, it also becomes more measurable.
 Project deadlines slip, productivity declines, and absenteeism starts to increase.
 Leaders whose gut instincts are sounding an alarm should take a fresh look at their HR and employee engagement data, and look for trends in unscheduled absences, as well as downward shifts in engagement scores (or an uptick in negative feedback.)

-At its most serious, burnout results in increases in paid leave and employee turnover – both of which are enormously costly to the business.
+At its most serious, employee burnout results in increases in paid leave and turnover – both of which are enormously costly to the business.

-What to do about burnout:
+What to do about burnout at work:

 Put simply, burnout happens when employees feel powerless, such as when they are faced with unrelenting workloads or unreasonable deadlines, feel they are being treated unfairly, or don’t have the tools, information, or support they need to do their jobs.